Skylar Analytics: Data Visualization and Data Exploration

 1. From SL1, go to the Skylar AI page () and click the Visit button for Skylar Data Visualization.
 The Skylar AI login page appears.

-2. Click Analytics and type in your user name and password.
-The Home page for Data Visualization component of Skylar Analytics appears:
+2. Click Analytics and, if needed, type in your user name and password.
+The Home page for the Data Visualization component of Skylar Analytics appears:

 Image of an Skylar Analytics home page.